yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 are developing a patch and you need to experiment a bit to figure out your solution.
 After you have initially built the package, you can iteratively tweak the source code, which is located in the :term:`Build Directory`, and then you can force a re-compile and quickly test your altered code.
 Once you settle on a solution, you can then preserve your changes in the form of patches.

-During a build, the unpacked temporary source code used by recipes to build packages is available in the Build Directory as defined by the :term:`S` variable.
+During a build, the unpacked temporary source code used by recipes to build packages is available in the :term:`Build Directory` as defined by the :term:`S` variable.
 Below is the default value for the :term:`S` variable as defined in the ``meta/conf/bitbake.conf`` configuration file in the :term:`Source Directory`::

    S = "${WORKDIR}/${BP}"